dleigh/order-delivery-date-for-woocommerce-dow-discount/readme.txt

 == Changelog ==

+= 1.3.8 (2021-07-20) =
+* This release simply added the compatibility with the parent Pro plugin version 9.26.2

 = 1.3.7 (2021-04-13) =
 * This release simply added the compatibility with the parent Pro plugin version 9.24.0